 - Working with you to obtain written witness statements from your friends and family, describing your medical condition and resulting limitations.

-While there are no magical shortcuts to speed up the processing of your Social Security Disability benefit claim, an attorney can help you increase your likelihood of being approved for benefits at the early stages.
+While there are no magical shortcuts to speed up the processing of your Social Security Disability benefits claim, an attorney can help you increase your likelihood of being approved for benefits at the early stages.
 This means less time waiting to receive your benefits.

 4. What Other Income Offsets My Disability Insurance Benefits?